What is the purpose of this guide? (back to top)

 If the questionnaire has been returned and completed, refer to the previous sections of this guide for the methods to collect your judgment.

-If the questionnaire is not returned, you may try the oral examination procedure described in the previous section; or, if the bailiff has personally served the Judgment Debtor with the order, you may ask the court to charge the Judgment Debtor with contempt of court (see question 23.
-What happens if the Judgment Debtor does not appear at the Oral Examination).
+If the questionnaire is not returned, you may try the oral examination procedure described in the previous section; or, if the bailiff has personally served the Judgment Debtor with the order, you may ask the court to charge the Judgment Debtor with contempt of court.

 What do I do once I have collected all the judgment money from the Judgment Debtor? (back to top)